SnezhanaZdravkova/Cherry-Cottage/README.md

 ## Credits

-- Media
 - The photos used are taken from [Pexsels](https://www.pexels.com/photo/white-and-brown-house-near-green-grass-field-11495863/)
-- The icons are taken [Font-Awesome](script src="https://kit.fontawesome.com/ac5db2b5b6.js" crossorigin="anonymous"></script), according to the terms in their [license](https://www.pexels.com/license/)
+- The icons are taken [Font-Awesome]("https://kit.fontawesome.com/ac5db2b5b6.js"">), according to the terms in their [license](https://www.pexels.com/license/)
 - The idea for main image cover text and the Footer is from `Love Running` project

 ## Acknowledgements

-- I would like to thank my mentor Ronan for his guidance throughout my project and his advice.
+- I would like to thank my mentor Ronan McClelland for his guidance throughout my project and his advice.
 - I would like to thank Code Institute for giving me chance to learn codding.
 - I would like to thank @Daisy-McG as I learned from her how to write good documenation for this project.